Golden Pothos Care: Complete Guide for Thriving Plants

 Soil Propagation

-You can also propagate directly in soil for simplicity.
-Prepare a small pot with moist, well-draining soil, and insert the cutting so that at least one node is buried beneath the soil surface.
+For a straightforward propagation method, we recommend planting Golden Pothos cuttings directly in soil.
+Prepare a small pot with moist, well-draining soil, then nestle the cutting so at least one node is beneath the surface.

 Advanced Propagation Techniques